If you experience incontinence (loss of bowel control, involuntary or accidental bowel leakage) here are some things you need to know:

 - You should talk with your doctor

 Bowel incontinence is a chronic, stressful, and limiting disorder.
-Treatment for incontinence should begin with attention to how you manage and what effect incontinence has on your daily life.
+Treatments for incontinence should begin with attention to how you manage and what effect incontinence has on your daily life.
 Attention then can turn toward ways to minimize or contain incontinence.

 “Managing incontinence means confronting and dealing with issues involving uncertainty, loss, and control.”

 Management may include a combination of the following:

 Current management and treatment options can improve the quality of life for individuals with incontinence and can mean the difference between social isolation and a productive life.
 However, these measures do not always guarantee a return to complete continence.

 There is a great need for research aimed at finding new and innovative treatments to improve continence and the lives of affected individuals.